kaazing/docker.tutorials/broadcast/netcat/README.md

 ### Getting Started

-To run this example, you must have Docker installed and have added a host file entry for `kaazing.example.com1, as described [here](../../README.md)
+To run this example, you must have Docker installed and have added a host file entry for `kaazing.example.com`, as described [here](../../README.md).

-The [docker-compose.yml](docker-compose.yml) describes the two containers it will run: the Gateway and Netcat.These containers will be launched in the following configuration:
+The [docker-compose.yml](docker-compose.yml) describes the two containers it will run: the Gateway and Netcat.
+These containers will be launched in the following configuration:

 ![Broadcast architecture](../broadcast.png)

 The Gateway container will run a broadcast service that allows WebSocket clients to connect on the front-end.
 When a TCP message is sent from Netcat, the Gateway will forward that message to all other connected clients.
-The [gateway config file](gateway/broadcast-gateway-config.xml) is configured as follows:
+The [Gateway config file](gateway/broadcast-gateway-config.xml) is configured as follows:

 ```xml
   <service>